-“One thing at a time!!!” is a common saying around our house as my daughter tries to alternate between watching her brother’s Pokémon show on TV and reading a book.
+“One thing at a time!!!” is a phrase my kids are accustomed to hearing me say pretty often.
+For instance, as my daughter alternates between watching her brother’s Pokémon show on TV and reading a book.
 Or as my son tries to play NBA Live on his phone while sneaking an occasional peek as his sister learns how to eat corn-on-the-cob with a power drill on YouTube.

-So to be maximally effective and efficient in our practice, we must not only be able to come up with a wide variety of ideas (divergent thinking), but think up effective solutions to the issue at hand (convergent thinking) too.
+Regardless, to be maximally effective in our problem-solving, we need two types of creativity.
+One type is divergent thinking – which is where we come up with a wide variety of ideas to experiment with.
+The other type is convergent thinking, where we think up effective solutions to the issue at hand.

-We’re more than capable of such thinking, but it has a nemesis.
-Which goes by the name “cognitive fixation.”
+But it turns out creative thinking has a nemesis.
+It goes by the name “cognitive fixation.”

-Curious to see how we can beat stuck-ness, and give our creative powers a boost, a team of researchers at Columbia University ran a series of studies to investigate the benefits of task-switching.
+Curious to see how we can beat stuck-ness, and give our creative powers a boost, a team of researchers at Columbia University (Lu et al., 2017) ran a series of studies to investigate the benefits of task-switching.

 115 participants were given 8 minutes to complete two divergent thinking tasks which involved brainstorming as many different uses as possible for a brick and a toothpick.